harshitasharma-dev/Dynamic-Forms/README.md

 In App.js, there is single input value in form including an alert in removing the last value, as I have kept one value as mandatory.

 In MultiValue.js, there are two input values in form using an array.
-You can check the output in Inspect Element after clicking on Submit buutton, you can display it on screen as well by using the same logic as App.js.
+You can check the output in Inspect Element after clicking on Submit button, you can display it on screen as well by using the same logic as App.js.

 Make sure you have Node installed in your system.
 If not, you can download from "https://nodejs.org/en/download/"